Dr. Lynda Murphy

 Coordinator, TLT Communications

 Allison is the Coordinator of TLT Communications.
-She has worked here since October of 2004, and in her current position she creates and executes communication plans for any internal, university-wide communications related to our office.
-She also plans events, coordinates event registration and surveys and helps with student inquiries.
-She loves to spend time with her husband and their son, cook, travel and watch movies.
+She has worked here since October of 2004, and in her current position she sends university-wide communications related to our office and assists with department-related content for other TWU publications.
+She also coordinates events and assists with the University’s State Authorization efforts.
+She loves to spend time with her husband and their two sons, as well as cook, travel and watch movies.